OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### Adduct grouping

 Metabolites commonly co-elute as ions with different adducts (e.g., glutathione+H, glutathione+Na) or with charge-neutral modifications (e.g., water loss).
 Grouping such related ions allows to leverage information across features.
-For example, a low-intensity, single trace feature could still be assigned a charge and adduct due to a matching high-quality feature.
+For example, a low intensity, single trace feature could still be assigned a charge and adduct due to a matching high-quality feature.
 Several OpenMS tools, such as **AccurateMassSearch**, can use this information to, for example, narrow down candidates for identification.

 For this grouping task, we provide the **MetaboliteAdductDecharger** node.
 Its method explores the combinatorial space of all adduct combinations in a charge range for optimal explanations.
 Using defined adduct probabilities, it assigns co-eluting features having suitable mass shifts and charges those adduct combinations which maximize overall ion probabilities.